rigb-y/May/readme.md

 Low addresses
 ```

-Initially the program break sits just after the space for initialized static / globals (.bss). `sbrk` allows us to move this marker, effectively increasing the size of the heap arena.
+Initially the program break typically sits just after the space for zero initialized / uninitialized static / globals (.bss). `sbrk` allows us to move this marker, effectively increasing the size of the heap arena.

 ```c
 void* sbrk(intptr_t inc);